 Zoe raised an eyebrow and looked at the newcomer with interest.
 He was not as tall as Beelzebub but he was definitely more careful about what he wore because he looked like a fashion enthusiast.
 Everything was brand new and yet his face and his grey hair made him look like he was a thousand years old (which he probably was).
 More exactly, this demon had a sculpted face with defined cheekbones and shiny skin, eyes incredibly dark and sharp chin.
 Zoe could have sworn he was cosplaying if she would have been in a different place.

 “If I don’t have eyes, I can’t see anything.”
-She stated matter-of-factly.
+She stated as matter-of-fact.
 He chuckled and hit Beelzebub’s shoulder lightly with bemusement.

 “How cute~ You still don’t know how Hell works, pet.
 You can’t even recognize me.”
 He threw that nickname with such hatred as he also turned to her, his face shifting dangerously under her eyes.
 He only showed her a faint glimpse of the monster he was beneath but it was enough to have her step back in fear.
 “You do not talk so familiarly with the Prince of Lust, pet.”